The Adelaide International is a joint ATP and WTA event held at the start of every tennis season in Australia in the lead-up to the Australian Open.

 ATP and

-WTA at the same tennis complex in the first week of January.
-Despite running simultaneously, the event belongs to different tiers in the event hierarchy, being an ATP 250 event and a WTA 500 event.
+WTA event held at the same tennis complex at the start of January.
+Despite running simultaneously, the event belongs to different tiers in the event hierarchy: ATP 250 and WTA 500.

 Brisbane International left the city without a tennis tournament.

-The Australian government entered a partnership with Tennis Australia to renovate the complex, which allowed tennis to return to the city in 2020.
-Play takes place at the Memorial Drive Park complex, which even hosted the Australian Open at one point in its 100+ year-old history.
+The Australian government partnered with Tennis Australia to renovate the complex, allowing tennis to return to the city in 2020.
+The event takes place at the Memorial Drive Park complex, which has even hosted the Australian Open at one point in its 100+ year-old history.

-Renovations made it so the highest tier of tennis returned recently, and it's been a huge success.
-The venue hosted double events for both the ATP and WTA in 2022 and 2023; however, the 2024 calendar will only feature one men's and one women's tournament with the return of Brisbane International to the calendar.
+Renovations made it so that the highest-tier tennis returned recently, and it's been a huge success.
+The venue even hosted two events for both the ATP and WTA in 2022 and 2023.
+However, since 2024, the calendar has featured only one men's and one women's tournament with the return of the Brisbane International to the calendar.

 Aryna Sabalenka,